Ignition of a School of Design

-On the occassion of the 100th anniversary of the Bauhaus, SAVVY Contemporary seeks to challenge and act against the inherent, neocolonial power structures in design practices, theory and teaching with its project SPINNING TRIANGLES.
+On the occassion of the 100th anniversary of the bauhaus, SAVVY Contemporary seeks to challenge and act against the inherent, neocolonial power structures in design practices, theory and teaching with its project Spinning Triangles.
 It takes up the founding moment of the Bauhaus one hundred years ago and starts from its reality as a school of design to reverse and reshape it.
+We recognize the Bauhaus not only as a solution, but also as a problem, and will propose a school of design that may well become an “un-school,” and will emerge through a process between Dessau, Kinshasa, Berlin and Hong Kong.

-OPEN CALL If you want to be one of fourty students attending the school in Berlin in the summer 2019, you can apply from 01.01. until 15.04.2019.
-Please send an email to firstname.lastname@example.org with the subject: “Application Spinning Triangles, school of design”.
+OPEN CALL If you want to be one of fourty students attending the school in Berlin in the summer 2019, you can apply from 01.01. until 13.05.2019.
+Please send an email to email@example.com with the subject: “Application Spinning Triangles, school of design”.
 Please send your CV, a letter of motivation (max.
 1 page), and a presentation of your work – in any medium that seems suitable to your practice (portfolio, soundpiece, essay, video presentation or similar, max.
 10MB).
+Applicants in Congo can also reach us at: 00243 844 057 432.
 This school is not limited to any age group or academic background.

 Artistic Direction Bonaventure Soh Bejeng Ndikung